 \section{Introduction}

-\IEEEPARstart{T}{he} Internet of Things (IoT) seamlessly integrates our cyber world with the physical world and is becoming increasingly prevalent in daily life.
+The Internet of Things (IoT) seamlessly integrates our cyber world with the physical world and is becoming increasingly prevalent in daily life.
 According to published statistics, the number of IoT devices has exceeded 15 billion and is projected to reach approximately 30 billion by 2030~\cite{statista}.

 Despite the rapid proliferation of devices and providers, security remains a critical issue.
 IoT devices can be more challenging to secure than conventional devices due to their diverse hardware, software, and varied manufacturer profiles~\cite{zarpelao2017survey}.
-Moreover, unlike conventional devices, many IoT devices have non-standard interfaces which impair user interaction and make it difficult to mitigate against vulnerabilities~\cite{williams2017privacy}.
+Moreover, unlike conventional devices, many IoT devices have nonstandard interfaces that impair user interaction and make it difficult to mitigate against vulnerabilities~\cite{williams2017privacy}.
 The NETSCOUT Threat Intelligence Report~\cite{modi2019} indicates that a new IoT device on the network typically faces its first attack within 5 hours and becomes a specific attack target within 24 hours, and that most attacks exploit vulnerabilities in IoT devices~\cite{marzano2018evolution}.
 Beyond being targets in attacks, compromised IoT devices can serve as tools in botnet attacks, exemplified by Mirai, URSNIF, and BASHLITE~\cite{antonakakis2017understanding}, where captured devices are used to orchestrate high-volume Distributed Denial of Service (DDoS) attacks.
 While various methods have been developed to detect and mitigate ongoing attacks, primarily Intrusion Detection Systems (IDS), proactive measures such as device-specific updates, internet access restrictions or isolation can prevent these attacks before they happen.
 Given the variety, quantity and unfamiliar interfaces of IoT devices, it is impractical to rely on users to implement these solutions.
-As a result, DI systems have been developed to automatically identify devices based on their activity and make it possible to apply appropriate security measures to create a secure IoT ecosystem.
+As a result, Device identification (DI) systems have been developed to automatically identify devices based on their activity and make it possible to apply appropriate security measures to create a secure IoT ecosystem.
 It is important to clarify that DI in this context aims to identify the device type (i.e., its make and model), and not to distinguish between unique instances of the same device type, which is a separate security challenge.